 At the core of the conference is a wide spectrum of interdisciplinary scientific presentations.
 We are also pleased to be able to offer these highlights to further complement the program:

-- „A Singularly Unfeminine Profession: One Woman's Journey In Physics" – opening speech by physicist and author Mary K. Gaillard, followed by a book signing
+- „A Singularly Unfeminine Profession: One Woman's Journey In Physics" – opening speech by physicist and author Mary K. Gaillard (an interview can be found here), followed by a book signing

 - Events concerning job and career planning and compatibility of family and work

 - Presentations by Gustav Hertz laureate Lavinia Heisenberg and Hertha Sponer laureate Karin Everschor-Sitte